 Lower Supplier Selection Risk and Time

-Additive manufacturing is becoming mission critical in prototyping and low volume production runs of certain highly complex and highly valuable parts.
+Additive manufacturing is becoming mission critical in prototyping and low volume production runs.
 The selection criteria that impacts users of additive manufacturing ranges from a supplier’s additive process technology and offered build materials to its projected business viability.
 A supplier’s local and global presence, along with its long-term vision, has a significant effect on the selection process.
 Other important selection factors for users of additive manufacturing machinery include ease-of-use of the machine, accuracy of the machine, speed of the build process, and quality of the surface finish of the fabricated part.
-A supplier’s support model, training offerings, and services portfolio are becoming more critical than ever in an era of reduced user in-house staffing levels.
+A supplier’s support model, training offerings, and services portfolio are becoming more critical than ever in an era of reduced user in-house staffing levels. [ Learn more about Additive Manufacturing. ]

 ARC has been researching the Additive Manufacturing market and we know the challenges organization must overcome: